 - If parents seek to invoke Stage 3 (following a failure to reach an earlier resolution), they will be referred to the Chair of Governors, who has the authority to call hearings of the Complaints Panel. - This stage involves a full- merits hearing of the complaint, not just a judicial review-style check that procedure was correctly followed. - The matter will then be referred to the Complaints Panel for consideration.
 The Panel will consist of three persons not directly involved in the matters detailed in the complaint, one of whom shall be independent of the management and running of the school.
 This member should be outside the school's workforce, not a member of the governing body and not otherwise involved with the management of the school.
-Each of the Panel members shall be appointed by the Chair of Governors.
-The Chair of Governors, on behalf of the Panel, will then acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within ten schooldays.
+Each of the Panel members shall be appointed by the Chair of Governors (or the Vice Chair of Governors in the absence of the Chair).
+The Chair of Governors, on behalf of the Panel, will then acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within three weeks.
+Outside of term time, the matter would normally be resolved within three weeks unless it is not possible to contact those involved in the matter, in which case parents will be notified.

 - If the Panel deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
-Copies of such particulars shall be supplied to all parties not later than three schooldays prior to the hearing. - The parents may be accompanied to the hearing by one other person.
+Copies of such particulars shall be supplied to all parties, usually not later than three school days prior to the hearing. - The parents may be accompanied to the hearing by one other person.
 This may be a relative, teacher or friend.
 Legal representation will not normally be appropriate. - If possible, the Panel will resolve the parents' complaint immediately without the need for further investigation. - Where further investigation is required, the Panel will decide how it should be carried out.
-After due consideration of all facts they consider relevant, the Panel will reach a decision and may make recommendations, which it shall complete within five schooldays of the Hearing.
+After due consideration of all facts they consider relevant, the Panel will reach a decision and may make recommendations, which it shall complete, normally within ten school days of the Hearing.
 The Panel will write to the parents informing them of its decision and the reasons for it.
 [The decision of the Panel will be final.]
 The Panel's findings and, if any, recommendations will be sent in writing to the parents, the Headteacher, the Governors and, where relevant, the person about whom the complaint was made.
 The findings and any recommendations will also be available for inspection on the school premises by the proprietor and the Head Teacher.